Write C# code

 DB2 for i

-on .NET standards
+with .NET standards

-Single codebase, multiple databases
+One codebase, multiple databases

 Standard .NET development

-No impact on IBM i
+Zero impact on the IBM i side

 Widely available skills

-Develop with modern .NET performance
+Develop at the speed of modern .NET

 -